EYXLiu/RAG_Database_Backend/README.md

 # About
 * Currently not deployed as trying to reduce the docker image size for better Oracle Cloud Containerizing (currently 6gb o.O)
+* Note, Oracle also believes it will take too much memory this is so sad 😔
 * FastAPI endpoints to send requests to Supabase to grab the stored embeddings and texts
 * Due to Supabase Limitations (rpc doesn't allow setof returns), a Redis Cache is created for faster data retrival
 * Dockerized using docker-compile to run both redis and uvicorn endpoints, setup for images for Oracle Cloud deployment